 Plan to visit both West and East Falklands.
 It is possible to experience the islands' abundance of wildlife from the town of Stanley.
 Look out for sea lions and Peale’s and Commerson’s dolphins in the harbor or bird life in nearby Gypsy Cove.

-On the Western island, keep your eyes out for magellanic and gentoo penguins, as well as an encounter with water fowl and night herons.
+On the Western island, keep your eyes out for Magellanic and gentoo penguins, as well as water fowl and night herons.
 In addition, on Saunders you may be able to observe rockhopper, macaroni and king penguins, black-browed albatrosses and king cormorants.

-At SeaOn the way to South Georgia, your ship crosses the Antarctic Convergence.
+At SeaOn the way to South Georgia, the ship crosses the Antarctic Convergence.
 Entering Antarctic waters, the temperature drops as much as 10°C within only a few hours.
-Near the Convergence, you can see a multitude of southern seabirds including several species of albatrosses, shearwaters, petrels, prions and skuas.
+Near the Convergence, see a multitude of southern seabirds including several species of albatrosses, shearwaters, petrels, prions and skuas.

 Magnificent mountain scenery, glaciers galore, a rugged coastline punctuated with icebergs, a rich historical tapestry, and an astounding array of wildlife are all on display as you travel down South Georgia’s leeward coast.

 In South Georgia visit the bay of Elsehul, home to an active fur seal breeding beach.
-From there, head to Right Whale Bay, Salisbury Plain, Gold Harbour and Cooper Bay.
-These locations offer good opportunities to see a wide spectrum of landscapes and wildlife, like the introduced elephant seals, king and macaroni penguins.
-At Fortuna Bay, you can also follow in the footsteps of the great British Explorer Ernest Shackleton and hike over to Stomness Bay.
+From there, head to Right Whale Bay, Salisbury Plain, Gold Harbor and Cooper Bay.
+These locations offer good opportunities to see a wide spectrum of landscapes and wildlife, like the introduced elephant seals and king and macaroni penguins.
+At Fortuna Bay, follow in the footsteps of the great British Explorer Ernest Shackleton and hike over to Stomness Bay.

-At SeaHeading farther south trough Scotia Sea, watch as the icebergs become more and more plentiful.
+At SeaHeading farther south through Scotia Sea, watch as the icebergs become more and more plentiful.
 Your ship is again followed by a multitude of seabirds.

 Antarctic Peninsula & South Shetland Islands